What to do when C drive is getting full in Windows Server 2008 R2?

 Step 3: Right click C drive and select “Resize/Move Volume” again, in the pop-up window, drag the right border rightwards to hold the Unallocated space.

 Click OK and back to the main window, 20GB free space added into C drive.
 Press Apply on top left to execute, done!

 As you see, it is very easy to solve this problem when C drive becomes full in Windows Server 2008.
 If there is not enough free space in D, you can take free space from any other drive in the same disk, check the video.

 When system C drive is getting full in Windows Server 2008 (R2), try to free up disk space or add more free space to C drive.
-If you cannot free up large amount of space or C drive was created too small, you’d better expand C drive, otherwise, you’ll see C drive becomes full in near future.
+If you cannot free up large amount of space or C drive was created too small, you’d better expand C drive as larger as possible, otherwise, you’ll see C drive becomes full in near future.